Chapter Thirty Three

 Chapter Thirty Four

 Fall comes, there is construction upstairs, first reinforce the roof.
-When the shell went up, they cut the hole in the roof for a spiral staircase connecting the apartment with the new room.
+When the shell went up, they cut the hole in the roof for a spiral staircase connecting the condo with the new room.
 Winter isn’t a problem with the roof up, and unlike our prior addition, workers don’t have to be in and out of our apartment except for the staircase installation.
 We have a temp door at the top of the staircase to cut the noise.
 I bring up coffee, sodas and snacks throughout the day, shoot the breeze with the crews.
 Dasha and Daria are requested frequently, they like watching the guys work and wind up knowing more about their room than we do.

 We have another water rock installed, like the one in Chloe’s room.
-It was an easy decision, the girls are frequently in there on their netbooks or laptops cross legged in front of it.
+It was an easy decision, the twins are frequently in there on their netbooks or laptops cross legged in front of it.
 They find the stillness soothing.

 Theirs is the biggest bedroom, lots of space, huge closet, double sink bathroom with a water closet, Jacuzzi and double rainfall shower.
 None of our bedrooms are small, theirs is bigger than many one bedroom apartments in Manhattan.
 They even have a mini kitchen, with a refrigerator, stove and sink.
 Avoids having to drag cups and glasses up and down the stairs.
 Mrs. Epstein insisted on buying furniture, bath and bedroom linens.
 There are desks side by side, ergonomic adjustable chairs, a separate sound system, flat screen TV, a leather sofa loaded with throw pillows.
 Do you think we spoil them?